CYCLOP VS ARAMITH

-The Thailand pool scene has for many years had a healthy obsession with Aramith balls – the excellent balls from Saluc in Belgium (owned by the Simonis cloth company).
+The international pool scene has for many years been dominated by Aramith balls – the Belgium pool ball maker owned by the same company that make the Simonis cloth.

-Both balls are made from Phonelic resin, a super hard material that is widely recognised as the optimum material for making billiards balls (but technically very difficult to manufacture).
-To date only Aramith and Cyclop have been able to produce balls using Phonelic resin.
+Both Aramith and Cyclop are made from Phenolic resin, a super hard material that is widely recognised as the optimum material for making billiards balls (but technically it’s very difficult to manufacture – each Cyclop ball goes through a 16-step process that takes 23 days to complete).
+To date only Aramith, Cyclop, Cosmos and have been able to produce colour stable, tournament grade balls using Phenolic resin.
+For the purpose of this blog post we will ignore South Korean Cosmos as they only have one set of pool balls – they focus mainly on Carom balls.

-Both sets of balls are tried and tested, excellent quality balls.
-However, after 20 years of research into the perfect pool ball Cyclop balls have produced a ball that has 3 key advantages over Aramith:
+Both Cyclop and Aramith balls are tried and tested, high quality balls.
+However, after 20 years of research into the perfect pool ball Cyclop balls have gone down a slightly different route to Aramith and come up with a ball that has several advantages:

-- They are significantly cheaper.
-Cyclop balls are made with American technology (they were developed in part alongside Diamond Tables in America), Taiwanese management and Chinese labour.
-This brings their price point down well below the Aramith balls made in Belgium.
+2. They’re significantly cheaper if you live in Asia.
+Cyclop balls are made with American technology (they were developed in part alongside Diamond Tables in America), Taiwanese ownership and Chinese labour.
+This brings their price point down well below the Aramith balls made in Belgium with European wage levels and subject to import taxes into Asian countries.

-- Tables that currently use balls that are not Aramith – upgrading to Cyclop will make a significant difference to the quality of your table and extend the lifetime of your cloth.
+– If you are not using Aramith upgrading to Cyclop Hyperion will make a significant difference to the playability of your table and can extend the lifetime of your cloth.

-- People that want something different – the Cyclop Zeus balls are great looking, fun balls to have as an option on your table.
-They’re especially good for 9 ball and 10 ball pool.
+– If you’re getting bored with your table and want something different, the new Cyclop Hyperion balls are great looking, fun balls to have as another option for your table.
+They’re especially good for 9 ball and 10 ball pool and come with 20 balls per set, an extra cue ball and 3 “Dragon Balls”.